Fianarantsoa: History

 It was built in the early 19th century by the Merina as the administrative capital for the newly conquered Betsileo kingdoms.

 Fianarantsoa means "Good education" in Malagasy.
 It is a cultural and intellectual center for the whole island.
 It is home to some of the oldest Protestant and Lutheran cathedrals on the island, the oldest theological seminary (also Lutheran), as well as the Roman Catholic Archdiocese of Fianarantsoa (seated in the Cathedral of the Holy Name of Jesus).
 The city of "good education" also boasts a university named after it and built in 1972.
 Fianarantsoa is considered to be the capital of wine in Madagascar, because of the presence of many wine industries in the city.

 Geography

 It is at an average altitude of 1200 m, and has a population of 191,766.

 The town is linked to the rest of the country by the National road 7, one of the main highways in Madagascar.
 The distance is 411 km to the capital Antananarivo, 192 km to Ihosy, 518 km to Tulear.

 Ranomafana National Park is a nature park popular among tourists that lies 65 km to the northeast of Fianarantsoa.

-Another hot spot of tourism is the Isandra geolocical formations, roughly 30 km Northwest of Fianarantsoa.
+Another hot spot of tourism is the Isandra geological formations, roughly 30 km Northwest of Fianarantsoa.
 It can be accessed by the unpaved National road 42 from Fianarantsoa.